DanielJDupont/react-animejs-wrapper/readme.md

 # Under Construction

-This npm package is not ready for use and is still under development
+This npm package is not ready for use and is still under development.

 ## React Animejs Wrapper